-Derived from direct observation of committee behavior across admissions cycles: how files are structurally categorized, what sustains a classification under review, what causes it to collapse.
+Derived from direct observation of committee behavior across admissions cycles.
+How files are structurally categorized.
+What sustains a classification under review.
+What causes it to collapse.

 Not theoretical.
-Not conventional.
 Not inherited.
+Not advisory.

 The Sixth Standard is a diagnostic practice.
 It is outside the advisory, coaching, tutoring, and essay‑services categories, all of which operate beneath the structural layer.